aneeshlingala/velvet-os.github.io/flashing.md

 ├─sda4  179:4    0 108,5G  0 part /
 └─sda5  179:5    0   7,5G  0 part [SWAP]
 ```
-_Tip. just find a device with same size as ur usb_
+_Tip.
+Just find a device with same size as your USB._
-_Note. you can also run the command befor and after plugging in the device to be sure_
+_Note.
+You can also run the command before and after plugging in the device to be sure._

-_Note. your partitions might be different_
+_Note.
+Your partitions might be different._

-flash the image
+Flash the image
 ```
 sudo dd status=progress if=name.img of=/dev/<target-device>
 ```
-_Note. replace <target-device> with you usb name from the step above_
+_Note.
+Replace <target-device> with your USB name from the step above, Note that it needs to be the sda part, not the sda1 part._
-_Warning. this operation will wipe your sd/usb drive_
+_Warning.
+This operation will wipe your SD/USB drive._

-usb should be ready to go 🎉
+Your USB should be ready to go 🎉

 _Note. if there is any problem with any command just add sudo before it_

 ## Flashing on any other system

-for simplicity just use [raspberry pi imager](https://www.raspberrypi.com/software/)
+For simplicity just use [raspberry pi imager](https://www.raspberrypi.com/software/)

 ![rpi-imager](./assets/rpi-imager.png)

-if you use diffrent software you are on your own, it should work but **do not create and issue about it not working**
+If you use different software you are on your own, it should work but **do not create and issue about it not working**

-_Note. for most you will need to unpack name.img.gz file using archive tool_
+_Note.
+For most you will need to unpack name.img.gz file using archive tool_